 The Endangered Species Act (ESA) requires in Section 7 that the Bureau of Land Management (BLM) consult with the U.S. Fish and Wildlife Service (FWS) and the National Marine Fisheries Service (NMFS) when land use planning to ensure the Proposed Resource Management Plan (RMP) does not jeopardize the recovery of threatened and endangered species or adversely modify their critical habitats.
 The FWS and NMFS, collectively referred to as "the Services," participated in early coordination with the BLM to increase cooperation and avoid a potential jeopardy or adverse modification determination.

-The BLM, FWS, and NMFS have met and determined how the consultation process will achieve its conceptual timeline and articulated goals with rigor and expediency.
+The RMP was developed in collaboration with the Services to ensure that the BLM was meeting its legal requirements.
 The first of these meetings occurred in September 2012.
 The organizational structure for the consultation was finalized in an ESA Consultation Agreement, which outlines the agreements made between the BLM, the FWS, and NMFS and signed June 18, 2013.
-Consultation meetings among the agencies have continued throughout the RMP revision process so the BAs and the BiOps can be completed soon after the Final EIS/Proposed RMP.
-The U.S. Forest Service and the Environmental Protection Agency (EPA) are also participating in the meetings to provide insight, and to integrate the work of this consultation effort with those aspects of the RMPs revision process that directly involves them.
+The U.S. Forest Service and the Environmental Protection Agency (EPA) also participated in the meetings to provide insight, and to integrate the work of this consultation effort with those aspects of the RMPs revision process that directly involves them.

 For more information, the signed ESA Consultation Agreement is available to be read here (PDF).
 To learn more about the intersection between the NEPA planning and ESA Consultation processes, check out the Integrated NEPA and ESA Timeline (PDF).